 When searching, remember, a few words are better than many

-- Legacy – play by NMJL rules using rules that have been revoked (i.e., picking ahead (14 tiles version), playing with futures)
+- Play by NMJL rules using rules that have been revoked (i.e., picking ahead, 14 tiles version, playing with futures)

-- Casual – play by NMJL rules using leniency (i.e. forgiving mistakes)
+- Play by NMJL rules using leniency (i.e. forgiving mistakes)

-- Formal Hybrid – play by NMJL rules along with with house rules to encourage defensive play (i.e. hot wall, cold wall), higher hand values (i.e., rolling doubles=double value), or add interesting versions (i.e., Atomic); may also include legacy rules
+- Play a mix of both NMJL and House Rules that will encourage defensive play (i.e. hot wall, cold wall), higher hand values (i.e., rolling doubles=double value), or add interesting versions (i.e., Atomic); may also include legacy rules